vinay-prasad/spring-boot-examples/spring-boot-cloud/README.md

 			String baseUrl=serviceInstance.getUri().toString() + "/employee";
  6. Restart the producer application.
 An "employee-consumer" application will be registered now at Eureka server "http://localhost:8090/" and this should be able to discover producer via the unique id

+##Netflix Ribbon + Eureka : load balancing and Service discovery and registry

+Used to obtain Load balancing at client level without depending on dedicated HW like F5 load balancers

+Changes to employee-producer (Which needs to be highly available)
+ 1. Different port numbers for each producer and "eureka.instance.instanceId" to get unique application name in Eureka server server.port=8093 eureka.client.serviceUrl.defaultZone=http://localhost:8090/eureka eureka.instance.instanceId=${spring.application.name}:${random.value}
+ 2. Run the two applications in parallel and verify multiple producers in Eureka server

+Changes to employee-consumer (Which is going to invoker producers without knowing a specific producer)
+ 1. Add dependency "spring-cloud-starter-ribbon"
+ 2. Autowire LoadBalancerClient annotation in the consumer (Earlier it was DiscoveryClient)
+ 3. Update the controller code to get the URI and restart the consumer

+Consumer picks any available producer for making request.